-Brevard County has stopped patrolling the beach in search of naked Naturists.
+Brevard County has stopped patrolling the Playalinda Beach.
 The business community that caught most of the unintended consequences of this political campaign certainly does not wish to see the return of these inquisition tactics which would most certainly guarantee massive new rounds of protests and boycotts from the proliferation of the many new and well-organized naturist organizations.

 Read more about the timeline of this dark period in our beaches' histories.

 There is no Federal Law concerning nudity.
 Apollo and Playalinda Beaches are on the Canaveral National Seashore (CNS), which is part of the National Park Service.
-The Park Rangers have no interest in enforcing State or local anti-nudity laws.
-They do, however have the ability to enforce ordinances related to disturbing the peace or protecting public safety.
+The Park Rangers do not enforce State or local anti-nudity laws.
+They do, however have the ability to enforce ordinances related to disturbing the peace, lewd (sexual) conduct and protecting public safety.
 Please behave accordingly on our beaches.